-Green Mountain Coffee Roasters Inc. (GMCR) investors alleged in a consolidated securities lawsuit that the maker of Keurig coffee brewers misled them about the demand for Keurig and K-Cup products.
+Green Mountain Coffee Roasters Inc. (GMCR:US) investors alleged in a consolidated securities lawsuit that the maker of Keurig coffee brewers misled them about the demand for Keurig and K-Cup products.

 “Unbeknownst to investors, and contrary to defendants’ statements that they were barely able to ship orders as they came in, Green Mountain Coffee Roaster’s warehouses were overflowing with unused and expiring coffee products that were not being sold to consumers,” according to the complaint filed Oct.
 29 in federal court in Burlington, Vermont.

 A group of pension funds, including the Louisiana Municipal Police Employees’ Retirement System, accuse the Waterbury, Vermont-based company of violating U.S. securities law.
 They seek to represent all investors who bought Green Mountain shares from Feb.
 2, 2011, to Nov.
 9, 2011, and request unspecified damages.

 Green Mountain shares (GMCR:US) plunged 34 percent Nov.
 9, 2011, erasing $3.1 billion in market value, after fourth-quarter sales (GMCR:US) fell short of analyst’s estimates.
 The Louisiana retirement fund sued the same month, accusing the company of overstating revenue “based on falsified sales orders” and using a fulfillment vendor to store overproduced, unsold products.

 Katie Gilroy, a company spokeswoman, didn’t immediately return a call to her office for comment on the consolidated complaint after regular business hours Oct.
 30.